aptise/peter_sslers/README.md

   will be spun up to answer AcmeChallenges in a subprocess.
 Whatever server is listening to port80 should proxy to this server.

-* routine__automatic_orders
+* routine__run_ari_checks
   low-cost cronjob to check ari as necessary

-* routine__run_ari_checks
-  low-cost cronjob to check ari

 Scripts: